Thursday, March 31, 2016

 Girls, puzzles and boobs!

 Beginning in a spooky forest, this eerie platformer is host to lots of creepy monsters like man-eating plants, wibbly worms, bees, egg-hatching demons, and more.
 Thankfully, you're equipped with a magical weapon that can also double as a super huge sword, if you hold the fire button.
-Interestingly, springboards are scarcely scattered about the levels and act like a crude wormhole flinging you far into those distant places - lots of fun!!
+Interestingly, springboards are scarcely scattered about the levels for travel.
+These act like a crude wormhole flinging you far into those distant places - saves walking and it's lots of fun!!

-Stormlord features a massive puzzle factor that involves collecting objects: like a key for a door, sweet honey for angry bees, or an umbrella for the pouring rain.
-However, the most difficult aspect of this entire part of the game is figuring out the order to complete these basic puzzles.
-So that means lots of trial and error...
+Stormlord rips ideas from games like Dizzy by featuring tricky puzzles.
+Some might require you to collect objects: like a key for a door, honey for angry bees, or an umbrella for the pouring rain.
+However, the most difficult aspect of this entire aspect of the game is figuring out the order to complete these basic puzzles.
+So that means lots of trial and error!

 -> From the start, head left passed the boobs and pick up a key.